 - have a passport which is valid for at least 6 months beyond your intended date of return

 Final approval of all applications is made by the program overseas; Applications may be rejected for any number of reasons, including space availability.

-Clark University has a residency requirement for the senior year.
+Clark University requires students to be enrolled as full time students for both semesters of their senior year.
 First semester seniors may study abroad and still fulfill this requirement as long as the student attends a Clark-affiliated program.
 It is not recommended that second semester seniors study abroad.
-Transcripts are generally not available from the host institution abroad in time for second semester senior students to graduate and walk with their class.
+Transcripts are generally not available from the host institution in time for second semester senior students to graduate and walk with their class.

 - Some Clark-affiliated study abroad programs require a higher GPA than 3.0.
 Check specific program pages for exact requirements.